liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

 #### OpenID

 Set this to true to enable OpenId authentication.
-If set to true, then the property `auto.login.hooks`{.western} must contain a reference to the class `com.liferay.portal.security.auth.OpenIdAutoLogin`{.western}.
+If set to true, then the property `auto.login.hooks` must contain a reference to the class `com.liferay.portal.security.auth.OpenIdAutoLogin`.

 open.id.auth.enabled=true